nladd/url_checker/README.md

 ###Usage
         UrlChecker.check_urls(urls)

 The UrlChecker class exposes one public interface, the #check_urls method.
 This method takes a single argument that should be a JSON formatted string representing the URLs that are to be checked.
 UrlChecker will traverse the entire JSON object, pulling all key/value pairs with a key of "url" and then use the key's value as the URL to check.
+The UrlChecker will check urls in a background resque job and invoke a user defined callback upon completion.
+The Resque queue is named url_checker_queue so if you're starting your resque queues explicity, you must have a queue with that name.

 ###Examples
 Example usage:<br/>